substitute03/snake-ng/README.md

 - **Portal**
   - Pellets are now portals.
 Two pelllets will now spawn at the same time, and consuming a pellet will cause the Snake to appear at the other pellet.
 - **Shadow**
   - You now play alongside a shadow of yourself.
-Collect pellets without colliding with yourself or your shadow; but beware, if your shadow consumes a pellet, your score will be reduced by one.
+Collect pellets without colliding with yourself or your shadow.
 - **Bounce**
     - When you consume a pellet, the direction of the snake will now be reversed.